Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Optimal bidder's response given the distribution of the competition

-with $h_{\beta_i}(x) = \beta_i(x) - \beta_i'(x)\frac{1-F_{X_i}(x)}{f_{X_i}(x)}\;$ and $x_{\beta_i} = h_{\beta_i}^{-1}(0)$.
-In this section, we assume that the bidder has now access to the distribution of the highest bid of the competition that we denote by $G_i$ ($g_i$ being the associated pdf).
 In the following, unless otherwise stated, the expectation is taken according to the value distribution of the bidder.
-In order to be able to derive optimal strategies, we take the directional derivative of the previous expression and obtain the following lemma (we remove the subscript $i$ as it is now clear we consider bidder $i$). \begin{lemma} Suppose we change $\beta$ into $\beta_t=\beta+t \rho$.
-Both $\beta$ and $\beta_t$ are assumed to be non-decreasing.
-Call $x_{\beta}$ the reserve value corresponding to $\beta$, assume it has the property that $h_\beta(x_\beta) = 0$ and $h_\beta'(x_\beta)\neq 0$ ($h_\beta'$ is assumed to exist locally).
-Assume $x_\beta$ is the unique global maximizer of the revenue of the seller.
-Then,
+In order to be able to derive optimal strategies, we make use of the previous expression and obtain the following lemma (we remove the subscript $i$ as it is now clear we consider bidder $i$).

-\end{lemma} The formal proof is in Appendix \ref{appendix:proofLemma4}.
-This variational form can be used to derive optimal bidding strategies in various classes of functions.

-We now provide a few examples.
-We still assume that the distribution of the competition does not depend on bidder $i$ strategy.
-We first provide a result on the class of linear strategies since it might be the simplest class of bidding strategies.
-Then, we show how the thresholded strategy introduced in the previous section can be optimized knowing the distribution of the maximum bid of the competition.

-\textbf{Optimal linear strategy.} If bidder $i$ is a strategic bidder, $\beta_i(x)=\alpha x$, hence $\rho(x)=x$ and the first order conditions for the optimal $\alpha$, $\alpha^*$, reduces to the non-linear equation:

-\textbf{Example: }If bidder $i$ has $\mathcal{U}([0,1])$ distribution, we get $\alpha^*=\frac{7}{10}\;$.
-We use similar computations to compute optimal linear and affine strategies for any number of competitors as depicted in Figure \ref{fig:payoff_one_strategic}.

-\textbf{Class of thresholded strategies.} We can optimize among the strategies with thresholded virtual values that we introduced in Section 2.
+We can optimize among the strategies with thresholded virtual values that we introduced in Section 2.
 We define more formally this class of bidding strategies.

 \begin{definition}[Thresholded bidding strategies] A bidding strategy $\beta$ is called a thresholded bidding strategy if and only if there exists $r>0$ such that for all $x < r, h_{\beta}(x) = \psi_B(\beta(x)) = 0$.
 This family of functions can be parametrized with